 Apple started these trends—and more—with the original iPhone.
 Two years ago today.

-Microsoft has failed to understand how transforming was the iPhone’s original introduction.
-My measure is the company’s Windows Mobile strategy, which is a disaster.
+any’s Windows Mobile strategy, which is a disaster.
 Windows Mobile 6.5 is obsolete before its release, whether measured by iPhone OS or competing operating systems from Google, Nokia, Palm or Research in Motion.
 While Microsoft clings to the perceived safety of the Windows PC, real people reach for the unfettered freedom of mobile handsets.

 Your next computer will be a smartphone.

-There’s an appropriateness to Apple CEO Steve Jobs officially returning to work two years to the day that iPhone launched.
-I’ve asserted that he won’t return to full-time work as chief executive, and that COO Tim Cook will eventually be promoted to CEO.
+ve-jobs-return-is-still-vaporware/” target=”_blank” rel=”noopener”>he won’t return to full-time work as chief executive, and that COO Tim Cook will eventually be promoted to CEO.
 That opinion isn’t changed, but I do hope that I’m wrong about it.
 I’d like nothing more than to be wrong and to see Steve Jobs dazzle everyone with more magic.